CS2613-WI2023/journal-athuduku/README.md

 while(<boolean expression>):
   <statement>
  ```
- **Note:** It is mainly used if we dont know how many times we should run this or util it not met the boolean expression
+ **Note:** It is mainly used if we dont know how many times we should run this or util it not met the boolean expression.

 # Vairables and Types